bmokase3093/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 Function that copies memory area
 Function that locates a character in a string
 Function that gets the length of a prefix
+Function that searches a string for nay of a set of bytes